LambdaSchool/ios-photo-collection/README.md

 A student that completes this project shows that they can:

-- understand and explain what a collection view is along with common scenarios for its use
+- understand /Users/sezenbozdogan/Desktop/DEVELOPMENT/ios-photo-collection/README.mdand explain what a collection view is along with common scenarios for its use
 - implement UICollectionViewDataSource methods to populate a collection view from model data
 - implement and customize basic layouts using UICollectionViewFlowLayout
 - implement custom UICollectionViewCells